NHSDigital/personal-demographics-service-api/README.md

  * Re-generate the [Run in Postman button](https://learning.getpostman.com/docs/postman-for-publishers/run-in-postman/creating-run-button/) Markdown button link and update the OAS

 ## Deployment
-:bulb: Consider using [direnv](https://direnv.net/) to manage your environment variables during development.

 ### Specification
 Update the API Specification and derived documentation in the Portal.